Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Our Approach

 \subsection{Corpus}

-The corpus consists of dialogs in Korean drama scripts which are semi-automatically collected, with punctuations and narration removed.
-It contains 2M utterances of various length and involves a wide variety of topics.
-The number of appearing characters were found out to be around 2,500, which incorporates almost all the Korean characters that are used in real life.
-Several characteristics distinguish our dataset from the corpora conventionally used: \\ (i) \textbf{Non-standardness:} The script is highly conversation-style, and it contains a large portion of dialogs that do not fit with standard (Contemporary Seoul) Korean.
-It also includes dialects, middle age Korean, and transliteration of foreign languages (e.g., Japanese and Chinese). \\ (ii) \textbf{Non-normalizedness:} A significant portion of the sentences contain non-normalized expressions; it contains murmur, new words, slangs, incomplete sentences, etc. \\ (iii) \textbf{Weak segmentation rules:} Word (\textit{eojeol}) segmentation does not strictly follow the standard Korean as in literary language, but the corpus was checked with the spaces that are inappropriately inserted.
-The omission of the spacing was tolerated in a manner that does not induce awkwardness regarding prosody of the sentence if spoken. \\ (iv) \textbf{Allows errata:} Errata were not corrected if the pronunciation does not affect the semantics of the sentence; this can be a strong point of the word segmentation of user-generated text.
+We use a training corpus distinguished from the widely used formal, written documents such as Wikipedia.
+Our corpus consists of dialogs in Korean drama scripts, semi-automatically collected, with punctuations and narration removed.
+It contains 2M utterances of various lengths and involves a wide variety of topics.
+The number of appearing characters is around 2,500, incorporating almost all the Korean characters used in real life.
+Several characteristics differentiate our dataset from the conventional corpora. \paragraph{Linguistic diversity} The drama script is highly conversation-style, and a significant portion of dialogs incorporates expressions that do not fit with written Korean.
+This may be beneficial to the users who are not familiar with typing the standardized form of written language.
+It also includes various Korean dialects, middle-age Korean, and transliteration of non-Korean languages (e.g., Japanese and Chinese). \paragraph{Non-normalizedness} A significant portion of the sentences contain non-normalized expressions.
+The corpus includes murmur, new words, slangs, incomplete sentences, etc., which enable the model to learn the expressions that are not covered in standard written web texts. \paragraph{Weak segmentation rules} Word (\textit{eojeol}) segmentation does not strictly follow the standard Korean as in literary language, but the corpus was human checked with the spaces that are inappropriately inserted.
+The omission of the spacing was tolerated in a manner that does not induce awkwardness regarding the prosody of the sentence if spoken.
+At least two Korean natives checked all the segmentation. \paragraph{Allows typo} Typos were not corrected if the pronunciation does not affect the semantics of the sentence; this can be a strong point in the word segmentation of noisy user-generated texts, which are not usually checked for the errors.
+These include the spelling errors coming from mobile phone typing (e.g., \textit{too} and \textit{to} in English) or conventionally used non-standard lexical form (e.g., \textit{though} and \textit{tho} in English).

+All the raw texts were manually searched and downloaded from publicly available websites where the users share the drama scripts.
+Though we cannot redistribute it due to the license issues, using it as a training corpus does not threaten the policies on intellectual property, given that our model does not generate nor replicate the materials.